gina-alaska/viirs-snow-metrics/README.md

 ##### Example Usage
 `python preprocess.py h11v02`

-#### `smooth_low_illumination_observations.py`
+#### `filter_and_fill.py`
-Apply a Savitzky-Golay filter to low illumination observations (solar zenith angles < 70 degrees) and write a new netCDF dataset containing the smoothed output.
-There are two arguments: the VIIRS Tile ID and the size of the smoothing window.
-The window size must be an odd integer.
-Execution time depends on how many of these low illumination observations there are - but the filtering is computationally intensive.
+Apply a Savitzky-Golay filter to low illumination observations (solar zenith angles < 70 degrees), fill in observation gaps caused by night and cloud conditions, and write a new netCDF dataset containing the output.
+There are two arguments: the VIIRS Tile ID and the suffix to tag the output file name with.
 Execution time can range between 15 and 45 minutes per tile.
 ##### Example Usage
-`python smooth_low_illumination_observations.py h11v02 7`
+`python smooth_low_illumination_observations.py h11v02 filtered_filled`

 #### `compute_masks.py`
 Run this script with a `tile_id` argument to create masks from the preproccesed data.
 Currently the script will create four mask GeoTIFFs for the following conditions: ocean, lake / inland water, L2 Fill (i.e., no data), and a combined mask of the previous conditions.
 Masks will be written to disk as GeoTIFFs to the `$SCRATCH_DIR/$SNOW_YEAR/masks` directory.
 Execution time is about 2 minutes per tile.